 - Net business transfer payments (Transfer payments from one business to another)

 - Surplus of Government enterprises (Govt entities income) etc

 Although the two approaches presented above are still popular, the most widely used approach to measure GDP is the expenditure approach.
-This method suggests simply looking at how much do households, government, non-profit institutions and financial institutions consume within a country to which one must add the net exports of that country.
+This method suggests to simply look at how much do households, government, non-profit institutions, and financial institutions consume within a country to which one must add the net exports of that country.